unlock-protocol/docs/docs/tools/checkout/configuration.md

 The `paywallConfig` is a JSON object which includes a set of customizations for your experience.
 It includes the following elements:

-- `locks` : _required object_, a list of lock objects \(see below\).
+- `locks` : _required object_, a list of lock objects ([see below](#locks)).
 - `title`: _optional string_, a title for your checkout.
 This will show up on the head.
 - `icon`: _optional string_, the URL for a icon to display in the top left corner of the modal.
-- `callToAction`: _optional object_, a list of messages shown based on the state of the checkout modal \(see below\).
-- `metadataInputs`: _optional array_, a set of input fields [as explained there](./collecting-metadata.md).
-- `persistentCheckout`: _optional boolean_: `true` \_\_if the modal cannot be closed, defaults to `false` when embedded.
-When closed, the user will be redirected to the `redirect` query param when using a purchase address \(see above\).
+- `persistentCheckout`: _optional boolean_: `true` if the modal cannot be closed, defaults to `false` when embedded.
+When closed, the user will be redirected to the `redirect` query param when using a purchase address (see above).
-- `useDelegatedProvider`: _optional boolean._ To be announced.
-- `network`: _optional integer._ defaults to `1`.
-See below.
 - `referrer`: _optional string_.
-The address which will [receive UDT tokens](../../governance/the-unlock-token/) \(if the transaction is applicable\)
+The address which will [receive UDT tokens](../../governance/the-unlock-token/) (if the transaction is applicable)
 - `messageToSign`: _optional string_.
 If supplied, the user is prompted to sign this message using their wallet.
-If using a checkout URL, a `signature` query param is then appended to the `redirectUri` \(see above\).
+If using a checkout URL, a `signature` query param is then appended to the `redirectUri` (see above).
 If using the embedded paywall, the `unlockProtocol.authenticated` includes the `signature` attribute.
-- `pessimistic`: _optional boolean_ defaults to `false`_._ By default, to reduce friction, we do not require users to wait for the transaction to be mined before offering them to be redirected.
+- `pessimistic`: _optional boolean_ defaults to `false`.
+By default, to reduce friction, we do not require users to wait for the transaction to be mined before offering them to be redirected.
 By setting this to `true`, users will need to wait for the transaction to have been mined in order to proceed to the next step.
-- `captcha`: _optional boolean_. defaults to `false`.
-If set `true`, the users will be prompted to go through a captcha during the checkout process.
-This is better used in conjunction with a purchase hook that verifies that captcha is valid.
-- `password`: _optional boolean_.
-Defaults to `false`.
-If set to `true`, the user will be prompted to enter a password in order to complete their purchases.
-This will only be useful if the lock is connected to a hook that will handle the [password verification](../../tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md).
-- `emailRequired`: _optional boolean_.
-Defaults to `false`.
-If set to `true`, the user will be prompted to enter an email which will be stored as metadata and be visible to any lock manager.
-- `dataBuilder`: _optional url_.
-If set to a url, checkout will call the URL through a proxy with `recipient`, `lockAddress`, and `network` field for a json response containing data _string_ field.
-This will be passed to the purchase function when user is claiming or buying the key as is.
-Make sure the returned data is valid bytes.
+- `hideSoldOut`: _optional boolean_ defaults to `false`.
+When set to true, sold our locks are not shown to users when they load the checkout modal.

 ### Locks